 Intraoral I - Theory and Concepts DENT 9206 Off-site Email to a Friend Develop the knowledge needed for a foundation in intraoral procedures.
 Through our Intraoral I - Theory and Concepts course, expand your knowledge of orofacial anatomy, pathology, preventive dentistry, peridontology, pharmacology and emergency care.
 Review nutrition, oral self-care concepts (which provide the basis for client counselling), current regulations and concepts of practice.
 Note(s) This is a self-directed paper-based course you complete at home, but you must write the mid-term and final exams on campus.
 A study package is provided to you on or before the start date.
 The teacher will contact you by telephone within two weeks after the start date to address any questions or concerns you may have.
 Prerequisite(s) You must be a graduate of a recognized Dental Assistant program, you must be employed in a dental office, and you must have completed the appropriate clinical pre-placement health PDF form, including CPR Level C and mask fit testing.
 Contact Information 416-415-5000, ext.
-2126 firstname.lastname@example.org Course Section(s) Available There are no classes currently scheduled for this course.
-For more information about future offerings, please use the contact information listed above.
+2126 firstname.lastname@example.org Course Section(s) Available Class dates and registration for the upcoming year (September 2017 to August 2018) will be available on this website in early July 2017.
+Please visit this page again at that time.
 Some courses require you to purchase a textbook.
 The cost of the textbook is not included in the course fee unless otherwise indicated.
 If there is a textbook assigned for this course, it will be listed on the bookstore website.